The non conformer's Canadian Weblog

 Yukon Mounties acquitted in sex assault case now face discipline hearing The Canadian Press – Wed Mar 17, 11:47 PM Sgt.
 Don Rogers confirms Belak and McLaughlin will be face an internal review process Rogers says the officers will appear before an adjudication board, which can hear testimony and review evidence before making a decision.
 He says the two officers will have the opportunity to defend themselves and cross-examine any witnesses that are called.
 No date for the hearing has been set.
 Rogers says the men could face a range of penalties, from a written reprimand to dismissal from the force.

-A pretend slp on the wrists is what they likely will get for showing the whole world that the Mounties cannot be trusted at parties, or when it comes to having sex with another man’s wife.
+A pretend slap on the wrists is what they likely will get for showing the whole world that the Mounties cannot be trusted at parties, or when it comes to having sex with another man’s wife.

 RCMP drops Wagmatcook-shooting probe CBC – Fri Mar 12, 4:56 AM RCMP went to John Simon’s home on the Cape Breton First Nations reserve in 2008 in response to a call that he was suicidal.
 An officer entered the home without orders and shot Simon, helped him to die at no extra charge.. just what Simon wanted too..
 The racists RCMP will not take disciplinary action against an officer who fatally shot a Wagmatcook, N.S., man because the force took too long to start its investigation, an ongoing unacceptable fact especially when the natives are involved .
 Naturally the bad police farce still do cover up for their own Canada wide too..